- The $64 Tomato

 - The Art of Gardening

-If you want to check out a book, please email Karen Crossley <email@example.com> with the title.
+If you want to check out a book, please email Barbie Zingg with the title.
 You can pick it up at the next meeting.
+Many of these books are available at Amazon.com.

 More Details on the Books